In Prep

 [BibTeX]

-J. Prein, F. M. Bednarski, A. Dzabatou, M. C. Frank, A. M. E. Henderson, J. Isabella, J. Kalbitz, P. Kanngeisser, D. Keşşafoğlu, B. Köymen, M. V. Manrique-Hernandez, S. Magazi, L. Mújica-Manrique, J. Ohlendorf, D. Olaoba, W. R. Pieters, S. Pope-Caldwell, U. Sen, K. Slocombe, R. Z. Sparks, R. Stengelin, … M. Bohn. under reviewAbstract: Cross-cultural studies are crucial for investigating the cultural variability and universality of cognitive developmental processes.
+J. Prein, F. M. Bednarski, A. Dzabatou, M. C. Frank, A. M. E. Henderson, J. Isabella, J. Kalbitz, P. Kanngeisser, D. Keşşafoğlu, B. Köymen, M. V. Manrique-Hernandez, S. Magazi, L. Mújica-Manrique, J. Ohlendorf, D. Olaoba, W. R. Pieters, S. Pope-Caldwell, U. Sen, K. Slocombe, R. Z. Sparks, R. Stengelin, … M. Bohn.
+(2025). doi:10.1177/25152459241308170.Abstract: Cross-cultural studies are crucial for investigating the cultural variability and universality of cognitive developmental processes.
 However, cross-cultural assessment tools in cognition across languages and communities are limited.
-This paper describes a gaze following task designed to measure basic social cognition across individuals, ages, and communities (TANGO–CC).
+In this article, we describe a gaze-following task designed to measure basic social cognition across individuals, ages, and communities (the Task for Assessing iNdividual differences in Gaze understanding-Open-Cross-Cultural; TANGO-CC).
 The task was developed and psychometrically assessed in one cultural setting and, with input of local collaborators, adapted for cross-cultural data collection.
 Minimal language demands and the web-app implementation allow fast and easy contextual adaptations to each community.
-The TANGO–CC captures individual- and community-level variation and shows good internal consistency in a data set from 2.5- to 11-year-old children from 17 diverse communities.
-Within-community variation outweighed between-community variation.
+TANGO-CC captures individual- and community-level variation and shows good internal consistency in a data set of 2.5- to 11-year-old children from 17 diverse communities.
+Within-communities variation outweighed between-communities variation.
 We provide an open-source website for researchers to customize and use the task (https://ccp-odc.eva.mpg.de/tango-cc).
-The TANGO–CC can be used to assess basic social cognition in diverse communities and provides a roadmap for researching community-level and individual-level differences across cultures.
+TANGO-CC can be used to assess basic social cognition in diverse communities and provides a roadmap for researching community-level and individual-level differences across cultures.

 2024